 A built-in food slicer which is easy to store in a floor cabinet because of its swivel mechanism, and which is ready to use again on the worktop by just pulling up the swivel system.
 The built-in food slicer E 118Einbau is small and compact, and with its left-sided slicing guidance, it isn’t just suitable for left-handed users.

+Food slicers that have the slicing guidance on the left-hand side are food slicers for left-handers - or are they?
 Contrary to myth-making and common knowledge, the left-sided slicing guidance wasn't just developed for left-handed users.
 It is, in fact, a design-based alternative to the right-sided slicing guidance, if this doesn't fit into the kitchen because of space limitations.
 Examples of this are when the built-in food slicer is installed adjacent to a worktop angle or a tall kitchen cabinet.

 interzum award - AES 62 SR

 For the “interzum award: intelligent materials & design”, the best products in the international interior design industry are chosen by an expert jury.
 Participating in this design competition, which is held by the Cologne Trade Fair in cooperation with Red Dot, is exclusively reserved for exhibitors at the interzum exhibition.
 The award underscores the importance of design as a value-adding factor, and was presented to our electrical AES 62 SR and AES 62 SL built-in food slicers in 2001.

 The slicing result highly depends on the polish, the shaping and the quality of the circular blade.
 Therefore, ritter does offer a variety of circular blades with different slicing features for perfect slicing.

 The regular standard circular blade made of stainless steel is suited for every-day use.
 The serrated circular blade is well suited for all kinds of slicing.
 Both hard and soft food may be cut into appetizing slices.